lvgl/lvgl/docs/overview/font.md

 - In the online converter tick the `Subpixel` box
 - In the command line tool use `--lcd` flag.
 Note that the generated font needs about three times more memory.

 Subpixel rendering works only if the color channels of the pixels have a horizontal layout.
-That is the R, G, B channels are next each other and not above each other.
+That is the R, G, B channels are next to each other and not above each other.
 The order of color channels also needs to match with the library settings.
 By default, LVGL assumes `RGB` order, however this can be swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.

 ### Compressed fonts